agosztolai/geometric_clustering/README.md

 ## Cite

-Please cite our paper if you use this code in your own work:
+Please cite our paper if you use this code in your own work.
+To reproduce our results, run the jupyter notebooks in the folder `/paper_results`.

 ```
-A. Gosztolai, A. Arnaudon “Multiscale Ollivier-Ricci curvature for the clustering of sparse networks”, In preparation, 2020
+@inproceedings{gosztolaiArnaudon,
+  author    = {Adam Gosztolai and
+               Alexis Arnaudon},
+  title     = {Unfolding the multiscale structure of networks with dynamical Ollivier-Ricci curvature},
+  bookTitle = {arXiv},
+  year      = {2021}
+}
 ```

-## Run examples
+## Getting started

-To use this code, the folder `example` contains some example scripts.
+To run the code is very simple.
+The folder `example` contains some example scripts.

-### Create a graph
+### Data requirements

-First, one need to have a graph, which can be taken from the examples in the folder `graph`, or provided by the user.
+Our code can be applied to any graph provided as a networkx object.
+This can be taken from the examples in the folder `/graph`, or provided by the user.
+You can generate a host of standard graphs using our [graph library package](https://github.com/agosztolai/graph_library)!

 ### Compute curvature
 If taken from the folder `graph`, the multiscale curvature can be computed by running